 In December 2014, pursuant to a mandatory requirement for all GNSO PDPs, this PDP Working Group had sought input from all ICANN Supporting Organizations and Advisory Committees.
 In addition to a response from the GAC, IGO representatives also provided responses to the Working Group in January 2015, following which the Working Group sent a few additional questions to the IGOs to which the group did not receive a further response.
-However, representatives of various IGOs who were participants in the IGO Small Group attended and participated in the Working Group’s open sessions at ICANN53 in Buenos Aires (June 2015) and at ICANN56 in Helsinki (June 2016).
+However, representatives of various IGOs who were participants in the IGO Small Group attended and participated in the Working Group’s open sessions at ICANN53 in Buenos Aires (June 2015) and at ICANN56 in Helsinki (June 2016); however, despite affirmative outreach, no IGO representatives elected to become a member of the Working Group.

-In June 2015, the co-chairs of this Working Group met with the GAC Chair and two GAC vice-chairs at the ICANN meeting in Buenos Aires to discuss the progress of work on IGO curative rights protections.
+In June 2015, the co-chairs of this Working Group met with the GAC Chair and two GAC vice-chairs at the ICANN meeting in Buenos Aires to discuss the progress of work on IGO curative rights protections and to encourage participation in the Working Group by GAC members; again, no GAC member elected to become a Working Group member.
 In July 2015, representatives of the IGO Small Group held a face to face meeting to further discuss the proposal that would ultimately be shared with the GAC and the GNSO.
 In October 2015, the GAC Chair and Chris Disspain (the Board “shepherd” for this topic) held a teleconference with the Working Group co-chairs and other GNSO representatives regarding the various work tracks within the GNSO on IGO protections and the IGO Small Group work.
 In June 2016, at the ICANN meeting in Helsinki, the topic of IGO acronyms protection was discussed between the GNSO Council and the ICANN Board, where the Council raised its concern that it had not had much visibility into the IGO Small Group discussions, and Working Group co-chair Philip Corwin provided an update on the PDP work, including noting the limited extent of GAC and IGO participation in the Working Group.

 The final proposal from the IGO Small Group was circulated to the GAC and the GNSO on 4 October 2016 via letter from the ICANN Board.
-The Board noted that those aspects of the proposal that related to curative rights would likely be referred to this PDP Working Group, and requested that the Working Group fully consider the proposal.
-On 31 October, legal counsel from various IGOs sent a letter to the GNSO Council stating that IGO immunity is incompatible with the Mutual Jurisdiction requirements of the UDRP and URS, and noting that the IGO Small Group Proposal represents a compromise on the part of the IGOs in relation to their initial request that their acronyms (which are the terms by which they are most commonly known) be reserved permanently.
+The Board noted that those aspects of the proposal that related to curative rights would likely be referred to this PDP Working Group, and requested that the Working Group fully consider the proposal, stating, “the Board hopes that the other elements of the attached proposal will be helpful to the GNSO in its deliberations over considering possible amendments to its previously adopted policy recommendations on preventative protection for IGO acronyms.
+However, that letter did not endorse the Small Group proposal, and further stated, “I wish to reiterate our belief that the most appropriate approach for the Board in this matter is to help to facilitate a procedural way forward for the reconciliation of GAC advice and GNSO policy prior to the Board formally considering substantive policy recommendations”.
+On 31 October, legal counsel from various IGOs sent a letter to the GNSO Council stating that IGO immunity is incompatible with the Mutual Jurisdiction requirements of the UDRP and URS, and claiming that the IGO Small Group Proposal represents a compromise on the part of the IGOs in relation to their initial request that their acronyms (which are the terms by which they are most commonly known) be reserved permanently.

 The IGO Small Group Proposal and the Working Group’s Review of the Proposal